-The results are baffling: no more than 4 out of 10 survey participants believes that they correctly keep track of 90 to 100% of their hours spent working for a client.
+The results are baffling: no more than 4 out of 10 survey participants believe that they correctly keep track of 90 to 100% of their hours spent working for a client.
 The other 60% records a loss of at least 10 to even 30% of invoiceable hours.

 As consultants usually work for a limited amount of clients at the same time, the loss in their case amounts to "only" 15%.
-In a 40 hour workweek, this means that up to 4,32 hours per consultant are not tracked or invoiced.
+In a 40-hour workweek, this means that up to 4,32 hours per consultant are not tracked or invoiced.

 So why exactly is time tracking not taken seriously?
 There are probably a couple of causes:

 - The impact is not measured: there is a certain level of ignorance, causing people to underestimate the financial impact of poor time tracking on their organization.

 - Administration is perceived as secondary work: consultants are paid for their professional expertise, not their talent in terms of administration.